Entanglement of midspectrum eigenstates of chaotic many-body systems: Reasons for deviation from random ensembles: Entanglement for block partitions

-{\it Entanglement for block partitions} -- In Fig.~\ref{fig:2} we consider ``block'' bipartitioning, i.e., the $A$ ($B$) bipartition is the left (right) half of the chain.
-Fig.~\ref{fig:2}(a-c) shows how the spectral edges and mid-spectrum states scale differently ($\sim{L^0}$ vs $\sim{L^1}$), resulting in the rainbow or arch shape.
-The largest EE values are close to the EE values of random states of the same Hilbert space size, whose average is here the Page value, $S_{\rm Page}=\frac{L}{2}\ln2-\frac{1}{2}$, because we have chosen a spin-$\frac{1}{2}$ system with no symmetries.
+In Fig.~\ref{fig:2} we consider ``block'' bipartitioning, i.e., the $A$ ($B$) bipartition is the left (right) half of the chain.
+The spectral edges and mid-spectrum states scale differently ($\sim{L^0}$ vs $\sim{L^1}$), resulting in the rainbow/arch shape, Fig.~\ref{fig:2}(a-c).
+The largest EE values are close to the EE values of random states of the same Hilbert space size, whose average is here the Page value, $S_{\text{Page}}=\frac{L}{2}\ln2-\frac{1}{2}$, because we have chosen a spin-$\frac{1}{2}$ system with no symmetries.
 The EE being close to the Page value indicates that the mid-spectrum eigenstates are close to being ``random'' or ``infinite-temperature''.
 Accordingly, the width of the distribution of mid-spectrum EE values is expected to decrease as $\sim{D}^{-1/2}$, like eigenstates of GOE/GUE matrices \cite{Vivo_Oshanin_PRE2016}.
 Fig.~\ref{fig:2}~(d) shows that the mid-spectrum EE widths are larger than corresponding GOE values, but are consistent with $\sim{D}^{-1/2}$ behavior.

 The feature we focus on in this paper is the systematic departure from the Page value even in the middle of the spectrum (Fig.~\ref{fig:2}~(c) inset).
 Fig.~\ref{fig:2}~(d) shows how the departure of the mean mid-spectrum EE from the Page value scales with system size.
 There is some ambiguity in how to choose the ``mid-spectrum'' states.
-Fig.~\ref{fig:2}~(d) uses the 1/16th eigenstates closest to the top of the rainbow, but our basic qualitative observations are insensitive to the exact procedure~(see Appendix~\ref{suppsec:EE_departure}).
+Fig.~\ref{fig:2}~(d) uses the 1/16th eigenstates closest to the top of the rainbow, but our observations are insensitive to the exact procedure~\cite{SM}.
 The departure decreases with the system size \emph{remarkably slowly}.
 In fact, the data does not rule out saturation, i.e., nonzero departure in the thermodynamic limit.
 The departure is certainly much larger than the width, which decreases much faster, $\sim{D}^{-1/2}$.
-This means that, at \emph{any} system size, the Page value lies outside the distribution of EE values.
+Thus, at \emph{any} system size, the Page value lies outside the distribution of EE values.
 In this sense, the departure is not ``merely a finite size effect.''